CX-0012 Business Partner Data Pool API v5.1.1

 This section is non-normative

-The Pool API is a crucial core component in Catena-X and its platform capability BPDM because it contributes to the following functions:
+The Pool API is a crucial core component for the data space, the Golden Record Service as Core Service B and the BPDM use case because it contributes to the following functions:

 - Data Consistency: The Pool API ensures that all data related to business partners is consistent and up-to-date and can be accessed by all consumers of the API.
 This helps to reduce the risk of errors and inconsistencies in business partner information.